wpballa/Xyce/README.md

 # Xyce
-Build instructions for Xyce 6.11.1 on a Raspberry Pi Model 4B with Buster For 6.12 just change 6.11.1 to 6.12 in the instructions and everything works fine.
+Build instructions for Xyce 7.0 on a Raspberry Pi Model 4B with Buster.
-Also applies to Model 3 B+ and Model 3 B using Jessie.
+It should also work on a model 3B+ or 3B but with longer compile times.

 Read the pdf for full instructions